swiftlang/swift-evolution/proposals/NNNN-offsetting-range-subscript.md

 `KeyPath`'s can be used instead of raw indices.
 However, this means people are required to learn about `KeyPath`'s to use this feature.

+### Only included a new half-open offset range
+This lacks any inclusivity options.
+And no obvious operator set could be found that makes sense and does not conflict with the current range operators.

 ### Rename Subscripts Offset Label
 A suggestion to rename the `offset` label in the subscript to `ordinal` was suggested.
 The idea behind the name offset is apt as it is the exact operation